actualbudget/docs/blog/2024-07-01-ynab_v_actual.md

 This means that all your funds are assigned to categories, or "jobs" in YNAB vernacular.
 The budgeting styles are so similar you can [import your YNAB data into Actual](../docs/migration/nynab) and move on like almost nothing changed.

-How accounts and transactions are handled is basically the same as well.
+How accounts and transactions are handled is very similar.
 There are transactions with payees, notes, categories, etc.
+Just like you are used to.

 #### Credit Cards
 This is the one place where YNAB and Actual differ in budgeting.
 YNAB automagically handles credit cards for you.
-This can be nice sometimes, annoying others.
+Some users prefer this approach while others find it annoying.

 The way YNAB handles this can make it a bit too easy to hold onto credit card debt and let it build up.
 Actual needs some more deliberate handling of that debt.